Sarathchandra1293/Bharart_internship_web_dev/README.md

 Internship Tasks

-I deployed these webpages in to netlify site you can visit here:
+I deployed these webpages in to netlify site, you can visit here:

 Task 1: https://symphonious-valkyrie-319db8.netlify.app/